remakerkit/remakerkit.github.io/write-template.md

 ## True or False

-There's a small caveat to using Remaker: variable values will always be strings.
-So, to compare whether something is true or false, you need to use it as a string.
+There's a small caveat to using Remaker:

 ```yaml
 # remaker.template.yaml